 Federal and State Financial Aid Programs

 In order to be considered for federal student financial aid programs, you must meet the federal student aid eligibility rules and complete an on-line application.
 Simply follow the easy steps on the How to Apply for Financial Aid page.
-If you need any help or have questions about the application process, the advisors in the financial aid office are available to assist you.
-Please call 315 464-4570 to schedule an appointment.
+If you need any help or have questions about the application process, you can Schedule an Advisement with a financial aid advisor.

 The federal and state student financial aid programs available at SUNY Upstate Medical University are as follows: (The name of each program is a link to the U.S. Department of Education or appropriate New York State website for the specific program.
 The sites contain the most current and detailed information available.)